 I saw this jam the morning that Food in Jars posted it, and knew I had to go out and make some.
 I planned to go to the farmer’s market that morning, so I added some strawberries to my list.
-I thought the addition of the lime would be a nice touch; as an added bonus, I already had some home-grown limes that I friend had given me.
+I thought the addition of the lime would be a nice touch; as an added bonus, I already had some home-grown limes that a friend had given me.
 Mmmm, Strawberry-lime vanilla jam.
 Thanks Food in Jars, for the inspiration!

 A jam with no added pectin.
 Adding pectin helps the jam set up, but necessitates more sugar, which dilutes the natural flavor of the fruit.
 I’ve done a couple other jams with no added pectin: Vanilla Scented Lemon Verbena Marmalade and Old-fashioned Raspberry.
 I recommend the use of a candy thermometer for this jam; it just makes life so much easier! check out my post on the Candy Thermometer and why you need one!

 This strawberry jam perfectly captures those ripe summer strawberries into a sweet spreadable jam with a deep rich flavor from the vanilla.
 And, the tartness of the lime just gives it that right kick.
 I left the strawberries in quarters to make a pretty presentation.
 However, for a more spreadable jam, chop the berries into smaller pieces.
 I also left the vanilla bean pods in the jam because I thought the presentation was nice.
 But, in my instructions, I recommend you remove them, just for ease of use.